Jaiwen/GraphGrind/README.md

 Publications:
 -----------
 1) Sun, Jiawen, Hans Vandierendonck, and Dimitrios S. Nikolopoulos.
 "GraphGrind: addressing load imbalance of graph partitioning."
 Proceedings of the International Conference on Supercomputing (ICS’17).
-ACM, 2017.
+ACM, 2017. https://doi.org/10.1145/3079079.3079097

 2) Sun, Jiawen, Hans Vandierendonck, and Dimitrios S. Nikolopoulos.
 "Accelerating Graph Analytics by Utilising the Memory Locality of Graph Partitioning."
 Parallel Processing (ICPP’17), 2017 46th International Conference on.
-IEEE, 2017.
+IEEE, 2017.  https://doi.org/10.1109/ICPP.2017.27

+3) un, Jiawen, Hans Vandierendonck, and Dimitrios S. Nikolopoulos.
+2019.
+VEBO: a vertex- and edge-balanced ordering heuristic to load balance parallel graph processing.
+In Proceedings of the 24th Symposium on Principles and Practice of Parallel Programming (PPoPP '19).
+Association for Computing Machinery, New York, NY, USA, 391–392. https://doi.org/10.1145/3293883.3295703